security-notes/infobyte-faraday-wiki/Development-setup.md

 ##### Debian based distributions (Debian, Ubuntu, Backtrack, etc)

-Running the `install.sh` script will install system dependencies.

 Or if you wanna do it manually you can run the following command to install the required dependencies on any Debian based distribution.

 ```